firebase/genkit/docs/get-started.md

     Also, because you are in a dev environment, Genkit will store traces and flow state in local files.

-1. Open the Genkit Dev UI by clicking the link printed by the `genkit start` command.
+1. Open the Genkit Developer UI by clicking the link printed by the `genkit start` command.

-    This Dev UI lets you see which flows you have defined and models you configured, run them, and examine traces of previous runs.
+    The Developer UI lets you see which flows you have defined and models you configured, run them, and examine traces of previous runs.
 Try out some of these features: